ElizabethA01/Weather-App/README.md

 ## My Thoughts
-I really enjoyed recreating the game Simon, as I enjoy gaming.
-It was appealing and enjoyable to build the game from scratch and JS, HTML and CSS interact with each other to produce a web app.
-I learnt how to use the JavaScript jQuery to manipulate the HTML and the ease of use when creating websites.
+I enjoyed this project creating a web application similar to bbc weather website and understanding the variety of applications that can be created using code.
+I learnt how to render a website with live api data using Express, JSON and EJS.

 ## Acknowledgements